kaizhu256/node-utility2/README.md

 - add server stress test using phantomjs
 - minify /assets/utility2.js in production-mode

-## changelog
+#### 2014.12.29
+- merge middlewareError and middlewareTest into testServerCreateAndListen
+- add border around phantomjs screenshot
+- use tee in shRunScreenshot and add word-wrap and max-width of 80 characters
+- merge .build into .tmp/build
+- add shTestExample with screenshot-capture
+- move screenshot.* from beta to root directory in gh-pages branch
+- change textFormat's undefined valueDefault handling behavior

 #### 2014.10.31
 - auto git-squash gh-pages when uploading build artifacts
-- add shQuickstartTest with screenshot-capture and auto-kill server in quickstart code
+- add shTestQuickstart with screenshot-capture and auto-kill server in quickstart code
-- add github-upload dev-dependency
 - add middlewareError
 - add grep sugar in repl
 - add mainApp._testSecret attribute for private testing